periphery-security/action-trissue/README.md

-# Trissue – A legendary journey to secure your repositories!
+# TrIssue – A legendary journey to secure your repositories!

 This GitHub action reports results from a [Trivy](https://github.com/aquasecurity/trivy) vulnerability scan as GitHub